“Flexibility in syntax, if it does not lead to ambiguity, would seem a reasonable thing to ask of an interactive programming language.”

 $ because you only need to provide the name of the data frame once:

-In this section of the book, you’ll learn about the three big ideas that underpin NSE:
+In the following chapters, you’ll learn about the three big ideas that underpin metaprogramming:

-In Expressions, Expressions, shows the hierarchical structure of R code.
-You’ll learn how to visualise the hierarchy for arbitrary code, how the rules of R’s grammar convert linear sequences of characters into a tree, and how to use recursive functions to work with code trees.
+In Expressions, Expressions, you’ll learn that all R code forms a tree.
+You’ll learn how to visualise that tree, how the rules of R’s grammar convert linear sequences of characters into a tree, and how to use recursive functions to work with code trees.

-In Quotation, Quotation, you’ll learn to use tools from rlang to capture unevaluated function arguments.
-You’ll also learn about quasiquotation, which provides a set of techniques for “unquoting” input, and see how you can generate R code by calling functions instead of writing it by hand.
+In Quotation, Quotation, you’ll learn to use tools from rlang to capture (“quote”) unevaluated function arguments.
+You’ll also learn about quasiquotation, which provides a set of techniques for “unquoting” input that makes it possible to easily generate new trees from code fragments.

 Each chapter follows the same basic structure.
 You’ll get the lay of the land in introduction, then see a motivating example.
 Next you’ll learn the big ideas using functions from rlang, and then we’ll circle back to talk about how those ideas are expressed in base R. Each chapter finishes with a case study, using the ideas to solve a bigger problem.